 It’s no secret that plastic surgery is on the rise.
-Recent 2018 statistics from the American Society of Plastic Surgeons shows that surgically and minimally-invasive cosmetic procedures “have increased nearly 200% since 2000.”
+Recent 2018 statistics from the American Society of Plastic Surgeons show that surgically and minimally-invasive cosmetic procedures “have increased nearly 200% since 2000.”
 More than $16 billion was spent on cosmetic plastic surgery in 2016 alone.
 The bottom line is that plastic surgery is becoming very commonplace, and Americans are spending record amounts of money to alter their bodies.
+But what about nonsurgical facelifts?

 It shouldn’t surprise you that botox is frankly expensive.
 One treatment could cost upwards of $1000—on top of that, you have to receive treatment every four months for the next two years.